 Assistant Professor of Biology.
+Coordinator of the Biology Major.
 B.S., University of Florida; Ph.D., University of Georgia

 Andrea Boccanfuso (2013)

 Assistant Professor of Theatre.
 B.A., The University of West Florida; M.F.A., State University of New York Purchase College